Favour-okikiola/cellphone_accesss-model/README.md

 # cellphone_accesss-model
-this is a machine model train to with a cellphone access dataset to predict if user will gain access to a cellphone
+this is a machine learning model train with a cellphone_access dataset to predict if user will gain access to a cellphone